JanetMo/web3-resources.xyz/README.md

 # web3-resources.xyz

-Purpose? - The answer to the question, how to learn about web3!
+The answer to the question, how to learn about web3!